dbvb2k/DBVB-EAGV2-S8/REFACTORING_SUMMARY.md

 ## Transport Protocol

+The application supports **both stdio and SSE transports**:

-**Note**: Originally planned for SSE (Server-Sent Events) transport, but FastMCP primarily supports stdio transport.
-All MCP servers use stdio for consistency with existing architecture.
+- **stdio**: Math, documents, and web search servers use stdio for compatibility with existing architecture
+- **SSE**: Google Sheets, Gmail, and Telegram servers use SSE transport for enhanced capabilities

+A custom SSE client (`core/mcp_sse_client.py`) has been implemented to connect to FastMCP SSE servers using the MCP protocol over HTTP/SSE.

 The telegram_webhook.py runs as a separate FastAPI server that communicates with the agent system via the standard MultiMCP interface.